tuomasjjrasanen/python-uinput/README.rst

     python examples/joystick.py

 Use Arrow keys along with W, A, S, D to generate virtual joystick inputs.
+If not already installed, you will have to install pygame.

 Note that you must have the uinput kernel module loaded to use python-uinput.
 To load the module, run::